 - Division:Classical Performance and Composition

-Andrew Norman, assistant professor of composition at Thornton, joined that faculty in fall 2013.
+Andrew Norman, associate professor of composition at USC Thornton, joined the faculty in fall 2013.
 A native Midwesterner raised in central California, he studied the piano and viola before attending the USC Thornton School of Music, where he earned a BM in 2002 and MM in 2004, and the Yale School of Music.
 His teachers and mentors include Martha Ashleigh, Donald Crockett, Stephen Hartke, Stewart Gordon, Aaron Kernis, Ingram Marshall and Martin Bresnick.

 A lifelong enthusiast for all things architectural, Norman writes music that is often inspired by forms and textures he encounters in the visual world.
 His music draws on an eclectic mix of instrumental sounds and notational practices, and it has been cited in The New York Times for its “daring juxtapositions and dazzling colors” and in the Los Angeles Times for its “Chaplinesque” wit.